chrras/data-science-coursera/getting-and-cleaning-data/assignment-01/code-book.md

 In addition, the following two parametes is included in the tidy_means.txt file:

-- subject: a integer between 1 and 30 representing the number to the subject/test person.
+- subject: an integer between 1 and 30 representing the number to the subject/test person.
 - activity: a string indication the activity of the subject.
 The activities includes: _laying_, _sitting_, _standing_, _walking_, _walking_downstairs_, _walking_upstairs_.